Skip to content

 High-speed streamed assembly of tensors from zarr sources to GPU.

-damacy reads sharded NGFF zarr stores straight onto the GPU: per-shard chunk indexing, parallel host I/O, in-flight GPU-side decompression (zstd, blosc1-{lz4,zstd}), and a typed assemble kernel that lands each batch as a DLPack-ready device tensor.
+damacy reads sharded NGFF zarr stores straight onto the GPU: per-shard chunk indexing, parallel host I/O, in-flight GPU-side decompression (zstd, blosc1-zstd), and a typed assemble kernel that lands each batch as a DLPack-ready device tensor.

 build test codecov